 - Allowable deductions – Unpaid rent, damages to property beyond normal wear and tear, and cleaning fees.

 Lease Termination in Mississippi

 Notice Requirements.
-Mississippi tenants who are living under a fixed end date lease are not required to provide any notice to their landlord in advance of that lease’s stated end date.
-However, Mississippi tenants who rent on a periodic basis must provide the following amounts of written notice based upon the length of their regular renting period:
+Tenants living under a fixed end date lease do not have to provide any notice at the end of the lease.
+Tenants who rent on a periodic basis must give the following notice.

 Rent Increases & Related Fees in Mississippi